 Q: I am an importer and would like to request an EUA.
 What should I do?

 A: As described in the reissued May 7, 2020 Emergency Use Authorization, only manufacturers may request addition to Appendix A under this EUA.
 Please contact the manufacturer and request that they submit the applicable information to FDA as explained in the EUA.
 If you will be an authorized importer for the manufacturer, please ensure that they list you as an authorized importer in their submission to FDA.

 Q: What should health care personnel know about changes to the EUA and what actions should they take as a result?

 A health care facility that has already purchased or is considering purchasing respirators previously listed on Appendix A should check the testing results from NIOSH to see if the respirator is included and should review the FDA's Letter to Health Care Providers for additional considerations.
-Health care facilities with respirators that failed the NIOSH testing may wish to consider a number of factors in deciding whether to use these products as face masks, including current need, inventory, facility practices, and acceptable uses.
+Health care facilities with respirators that failed the NIOSH testing may wish to consider several factors in deciding whether to use these products as face masks, including current need, inventory, facility practices, and acceptable uses.
 Health care facilities should be aware that face masks, including respirators that are relabeled as face masks, are not considered personal protective equipment (PPE) for health care personnel.

 As a reminder, the authorization of a respirator under the EUA does not denote a permanent regulatory status.
-The use of the respirator is only authorized during the period of the COVID-19 public health emergency.
+The emergency use of the respirator is only authorized during the period of the COVID-19 public health emergency.